Generative AI in Cybersecurity Explained: How To Use It?

 In research and testing, generative AI in cybersecurity provides a controlled environment for studying how malicious software behaves without endangering live systems.
 By generating synthetic malware samples, analysts can observe infection patterns, test defensive tools, and refine detection algorithms with zero risk of real-world compromise.
 This controlled simulation approach accelerates innovation in malware analysis while maintaining complete system safety.

 The same principle applies to identity verification.
 In biometric protection, generative models can create artificial fingerprints, facial scans, or voice patterns that closely resemble real data.
-These realistic datasets help evaluate and improve authentication consensus mechanisms against spoofing and deepfake attempts.
+These realistic datasets help evaluate and improve authentication mechanisms against spoofing and deepfake attempts.

 Companies such as Syntheticus demonstrate how cyber security and artificial intelligence can combine to produce privacy-compliant, statistically accurate datasets.
 Their technology supports safer testing for both malware and biometric systems, empowering enterprises to enhance authentication reliability and safeguard sensitive user information.